 See more section

-Chris joins Lowenstein with extensive in-house experience at the New York City Police Department and the MTA New York City Transit Authority.
-As Deputy Managing Attorney of the NYPD Legal Bureau’s Subpoena Litigation Unit, he supervised uniformed and civilian staff during the intake, processing, and assignment of new cases.
-He oversaw the drafting and filing of legal papers, and appeared on behalf of the Department in civil, criminal, and administrative courts on subpoena-related matters.
-As an agency attorney for the MTA, he reviewed the terms and conditions of procurement and capital construction contracts.
+Prior to joining Lowenstein, Chris worked as in-house counsel with the New York City Police Department and the MTA New York City Transit Authority.
+As Deputy Managing Attorney of the NYPD Legal Bureau’s Subpoena Litigation Unit, he supervised uniformed and civilian staff during the intake, processing, and assignment of new cases; oversaw the drafting and filing of legal papers; and appeared in civil, criminal, and administrative courts on subpoena-related matters.